rust-lang/reference/src/types/trait-object.md

 >
 > Beginning in the 2018 edition, `dyn` is a true keyword and is not allowed in
 > paths, so the parentheses are not necessary.

-> Note: For clarity, it is recommended to always use the `dyn` keyword on your
-> trait objects unless your codebase supports compiling with Rust 1.26 or lower.

 Two trait object types alias each other if the base traits alias each other and if the sets of auto traits are the same and the lifetime bounds are the same.